-Preparing for your admissions interview
+Preparing for your admission interview

 Review CAPE's educational outcomes

-Consider reviewing the educational outcomes developed by the Center for the Advancement of Pharmacy Education (CAPE) for information on the traits that will be assessed during your admissions interview at the School of Pharmacy and Pharmaceutical Sciences.
+Consider reviewing the educational outcomes developed by the Center for the Advancement of Pharmacy Education (CAPE) for information on the traits that will be assessed during your admission interview at the School of Pharmacy and Pharmaceutical Sciences.
 These are the educational outcomes on which our curriculum has been developed and the standards for the pharmacy profession.

 Review these interview practice questions